-The diagrams on the next page provide simple examples of how an investor in a fund may be impacted in two scenarios:
+The diagrams on the next page provide a simple example of how investors may be impacted both in a 'normal' year when there aren't redemptions made in exceptional circumstances, and in a year where there are redemptions made in exceptional circumstances.
+It shows how the attribution of taxable income resulting from redemptions may be different.

-- Scenario 1: a 'normal' year when the level of redemptions isn't exceptionally high (so there aren't 'exceptional circumstances'), and - Scenario 2: a year (like the Fund's 2017/18 financial year) where there are 'exceptional circumstances' due to an exceptionally high level of redemptions.

-The diagrams show how the attribution of taxable income resulting from redemptions may be different in each scenario.